FarahHammamii/Google-Stock-Prediction/README.md

-Sales Prediction and Forecasting System
+# Sales Prediction and Forecasting System
-Project Overview
+# Project Overview

 This project focuses on predicting sales (in this case, stock prices) using machine learning techniques.
 The goal is to forecast the stock prices of Google (GOOGL) using historical data.
-This is achieved through a deep learning model built using LSTM (Long Short-Term Memory) networks, a type of Recurrent Neural Network (RNN).
+This is achieved through a deep learning model built using **LSTM (Long Short-Term Memory)** networks, a type of Recurrent Neural Network (RNN).
 The predictions are then sent to the user in the form of a report via email.

 The project fetches data from Yahoo Finance (yfinance) and stores it in a Firebase database for easy access.
 The system makes use of the stock market data stored in Firebase and performs predictive analysis.
 After making predictions, the system generates an email report containing the forecast for the upcoming days.

 ---

-Technology Stack
+# Technology Stack
-Python: The main programming language used for the project.
+**Python**: The main programming language used for the project.
 Python is ideal for data analysis, machine learning, and integration with web services.

-yfinance: This library is used to fetch historical stock price data from Yahoo Finance.
+**yfinance**: This library is used to fetch historical stock price data from Yahoo Finance.
 We chose yfinance because it's a reliable, easy-to-use tool for accessing stock market data and integrates seamlessly with the project.

-Firebase: Firebase is used for storing and managing the stock market data.
+**Firebase**: Firebase is used for storing and managing the stock market data.
 It serves as a cloud-based NoSQL database for holding the historical stock data fetched from Yahoo Finance.

-LSTM (Long Short-Term Memory): A type of Recurrent Neural Network (RNN) used for time series forecasting.
+**LSTM (Long Short-Term Memory)**: A type of Recurrent Neural Network (RNN) used for time series forecasting.
 LSTM is used here because it is effective for predicting sequential data, such as stock prices, which have a temporal dependency.

-Joblib: This is used to save and load the trained model and scaler for future use, making the predictions process faster and more efficient.
+**Joblib**: This is used to save and load the trained model and scaler for future use, making the predictions process faster and more efficient.

-Email (SMTP): After making predictions, the system sends a report via email to the user.
+**Email (SMTP)**: After making predictions, the system sends a report via email to the user.
 This is done using Python's built-in smtplib for sending emails.

 ---

-Features
+# Features
 Fetch Data: The project fetches Google (GOOGL) stock price data from Yahoo Finance using the yfinance library.
 The data is fetched for the past year by default and stored in Firebase.

 Training: The LSTM model is trained on the historical stock data, utilizing a sequence of 100 previous days to predict the stock price for the next 7 days.